There are four key steps to simulating Boreal Caribou survival and recruitment data:

 #> [1] 3 1 2 6 5 3 4 2 1

-Simulate abundance, survival and recruitment data
+Abundance, survival and recruitment data are simulated from

 Any number of simulated abundance, survival and recruitment data sets can be generated from a single set of survival and fecundity rates.
 The output is a list of lists of the abundance, survival, and recruitment data.frames for each simulation.